DataDog/integrations-core/gearmand/README.md

 3. [Restart the Agent][4].

-See [Datadog's documentation][6] for additional information on how to configure the Agent for log collection in Kubernetes environments.
+See [Kubernetes Log Collection][6] for information on configuring the Agent for log collection in Kubernetes environments.

 ### Validation